jelaiw/blog/_posts/2024-08-02-secure-coding-thoughts.markdown

 Because secure coding training is often conceived as a check-the-box compliance activity, it gets resourced accordingly and lightly implemented. _So what can a developer realistically get out of a videos & quizzes-only approach_?

-They certainly practice watching videos and taking tests, but does this activity correspond to increased secure coding competency (our desired outcome)?
+They certainly practice watching videos and taking tests, but does this activity correspond to increased secure coding competency?

-I think a well-designed secure coding training program has untapped potential, especially in the context of modern DevSecOps with its platform engineering focus. _Can we figure out how to teach secure coding, measure competency, and connect it to outcome?
+I think a well-designed secure coding training program has untapped potential, especially in the context of modern DevSecOps with its platform engineering focus. _Can we figure out how to teach secure coding, measure competency, and connect it to outcome_?

 ## The problem in a nutshell
 So why does the technology world have a cybersecurity problem?
 If you believe that "software is eating the world", then perhaps much of the answer lies in how we develop software.